 - Be a U.S. resident or foreign national

 - Complete a current year Free Application for Federal Student Aid (FAFSA)

-- Be enrolled at least half time (6 credits for JD students; 3 credits for LLM/MJ students)
+- Fall/Spring Term: Currently be enrolled at least half time (6 credits for JD students; 3 credits for LLM/MJ students)

 If you are requesting an award for a summer term, you must also complete a FAFSA for the next year and intend to register at least half time for the next fall semester.

 If I am eligible to receive an FWS award, do I automatically have a job?

 No. FWS eligibility means that you may seek employment, submit an FWS Request Form, and if selected, have an FWS award added to your financial aid package.
 You must interview for an unpaid/volunteer-qualifying position and be hired before an FWS award can be added to your financial aid package and before you can receive earnings.
 The ultimate decision to hire you is made by the off-campus agency and not by the Office of Financial Aid or the Career Services Office.
 The Law School does not place students in qualified positions.

 How is the FWS Award calculated?

 The gross earnings for your award are a product of the number of hours you expect to work per week and the number of weeks you will work at the agency at a rate of $16.17 per hour.
 The FWS award is added to your financial aid package net of Social Security and Medicare (92.35% of gross earnings).
 Your actual earnings/FWS award will be based on actual hours worked and reported.